-Think you might be pregnant?
-Even if it's too soon to take a pregnancy test, your body can start showing signs and symptoms that it's growing a baby as early as two weeks after conception.
+Have a feeling you might be pregnant?
+Even if it's too soon to take a pregnancy test, your body can start showing early signs and symptoms that it's growing a baby as early as two weeks after conception.

 TirednessThis is one of the first signs of pregnancy to hit as your body gears up to start supporting your baby and can even start within two weeks of conceiving.
 If you're feeling extra exhausted and can't work out why, this could be a sign your body is getting ready to grow a baby.

 NauseaMorning sickness is caused by an increase in oestrogen and the pregnancy hormone human chorionic gonadotropin (hCG).
 For many, this is the first sign of pregnancy.
 Don’t be misled by its name - while the nauseous feeling is most common in the morning, it can strike at any time of day.

 Missed periodAnother common indicator and one of the most concrete signs you're expecting.
 That said, if you have irregular or light periods, this can be an easy one to miss.
 What's more, some women still have periods after they conceive.